numpy/numpy.org/NA-overview.rst

 Recommendations for Moving Forward
 ==================================

-**Nathaniel**
+**Nathaniel** thinks we should:

-* Go ahead and implement bitpattern NAs
+* Go ahead and implement bitpattern NAs.
-* *Not* implement masked arrays in the core -- or at least, not yet.
+* *Don't* implement masked arrays in the core -- or at least, not yet.
 Instead, we should focus on figuring out how to implement them out-of-core, so that people can try out different approaches without us committing to any one approach.
-(And anyway, we're going to have to figure out how to experiment with such changes out-of-core if numpy is to continue to evolve without forking -- might as well do it now.)
+And so new prototypes can be released more quickly than the numpy release cycle.
+And anyway, we're going to have to figure out how to experiment with such changes out-of-core if numpy is to continue to evolve without forking -- might as well do it now.
+The existing code can live in master, disabled, or it can live in a branch -- it'll still be there once we know what we're doing.

-**Mark**
+**Mark** thinks we should:

 * The existing code should remain as is, with a global run-time experimental flag added which disables NA support by default.